5 Challenges Parents Face

 Getting your child to buy into the idea

-As she progresses through grades 7 and 8, begin to discuss the academic game plan for high school and beyond.
-Sometimes special considerations will make your decision process easier.
-For example, if your child displays a real talent for a sport such as hockey or has musical gifts which you all agree need to be nurtured, then focus on boarding schools which will permit him to pursue the kind of rigorous daily regimens necessary to fully develop those talents.
+As she progresses through grades 7 and 8, she begins to discuss the academic game plan for high school and beyond.
+Sometimes, special considerations will make your decision process more manageable.
+For example, if your child displays a natural talent for a sport such as hockey or has musical gifts that you all agree need to be nurtured, then focus on boarding schools, which will permit him to pursue the rigorous daily regimens necessary to develop those talents fully.
 Certainly, by 9th grade, he will see the advantage of attending a residential school very clearly for himself.

 Perhaps your child has special needs.
-Boarding schools offer a consistent 24/7 approach to re-mediating and dealing with children who have special needs.
-Tons of skilled supervision and teaching coupled with enormous amounts of positive reinforcement will make all the difference.
+Boarding schools offer a consistent 24/7 approach to remediating and dealing with special needs children.
+Tons of skilled supervision, teaching, and enormous positive reinforcement will make all the difference.

-In this video, Alexis Avila Founder/President of Prepped & Polished offers tips on how to choose the right private school. .
+In this video, Alexis Avila, Founder and President of Prepped & Polished, offers tips on choosing the right private school.

 Finally, you might want to try our approach.
 We were two professionals with busy careers living in the Litchfield Hills of Connecticut.
 Everything was miles away.
 Shopping, banking, after-school activities.
 Everything.
-Our daughter wanted to join as many groups in her tiny public high school as she could.
-After a year of becoming a taxi service on a daily basis, we were able to convince her that boarding school was the perfect solution.
+Our daughter wanted to join as many groups as possible in her tiny public high school.
+After a year of becoming a taxi service daily, we convinced her that boarding school was the perfect solution.
 We got our lives back.
 We didn't have to worry about transportation and supervision.
 And, yes, it was her idea to go off to school.

 Visiting schools

 Visiting schools is a scheduling challenge more than anything else.
-You will have distilled your school choices down to a shortlist of 3 or 4 schools.
-Now you need to visit each one and experience the schools personally.
-Those school visits will make a lasting impression on you and your child.
-They will help you decide which school you would really like to see her admitted to.
+You will have distilled your school choices to a shortlist of three or four.
+Now, you need to visit each one and experience the schools personally.
+Those school visits will make a lasting impression on you and your child and help you decide which school you would really like to see her admitted to.

 Preparing for admissions tests